lumeland/lume.land/docs/core/basename-parsers.md

 /4.advanced/
 ```

-That could work but what we really want is to remove the order prefix and store
+That could work, but what we really want is to remove the order prefix and store
 it in the page data.
 To do that, we can register a basename parser using the
 function `site.parseBasename` in our _config.ts file: